Specification-Driven Code Translation Powered by Large Language Models: How Far Are We?: Conclusion and Future Work

-In this work, we experiment with two approaches for translating source code from one programming language to another: one using \specS as an intermediate representation and providing it as a prompt to an LLM to generate code in the target language, and another combining \specS with the source code to generate target language code and also fix compilation errors using the LLM.
-We found that the approach combining source code with \specS outperforms the state of the art on certain datasets.
-We analyzed the reasons behind the successes and failures of both approaches, as well as the quality of the translated code, identifying issues with the translation of C language code.
+In this work, we experiment with two approaches for translating source code from one programming language to another: one using \specS as an intermediate representation and providing it as a prompt to an LLM to generate code in the target language, and another combining \specS with the source code to generate target language code and also fix compilation errors using the LLM. { We found that the approach combining source code with \specS yields gains over the baseline on certain datasets and specific source languages, while the source-only baseline remains the strongest strategy overall when aggregated across all language pairs.} We analyzed the reasons behind the successes and failures of both approaches, as well as the quality of the translated code, identifying issues with the translation of C language code.
 In the future, we aim to enhance our approaches by addressing the root causes of failures and refining the intermediate representation.
+As future work, we also plan to extend our approach to repository-level code translation and improve performance in modest areas by incorporating Spectrum-Based Fault Localization (SBFL) techniques.